Azure/aca-landing-zone-accelerator/CONTRIBUTING.md

 - **docs**
   The *docs* folder contains two subfolders; **design-areas** and **media**.
   - The **design-areas** subfolder contains the relevant documentation.
   - The **media** subfolder  will contain images or other media file types used in the README.md files.
 Folder structure inside that subfolder is optional and free to the grouping desires of every author.
 For instance if you create the README.md file describing the architecture of the *scenario1* scenario, and *scenario1* sub-folder may be created to group all supporting media files together.
-In the same context, if the *Design Area* documents (as described above) need some supporting media material, we can add them in this subfolder or create a new subfolder, named *design-areas* and add them all there, for grouping puproses
+In the same context, if the *Design Area* documents (as described above) need some supporting media material, we can add them in this subfolder or create a new subfolder, named *design-areas* and add them all there, for grouping purposes

 - **scenarios**
-  This folder can contain one or more scenarios (currently contains secure-baseline-ase and secure-baseline-multitenant), but in the future more scenarios might be added.
+  This folder can contain one or more scenarios.
 Each scenario has the following (minimum) folder structure
   - (scenario1)\bicep
     Stores Azure Bicep related deployment scripts and artifacts for the given scenario.
 Contains also a README.md file that gives detailed instructions on how to use the specific IaC artifacts and scripts, to help end users parameterize and deploy successfully the LZA scenario
   - (scenario1)\terraform